eove/orca/docs/workflow/offline_vault_ceremony.md

 > [!Warning]
 > The rest of this section should not be executed at the first initialisation of the vault because we have no previous backup.
 In that case, please skip to the next section.

-Fetch offline CA private data backup for the correspond environment.
+Fetch offline CA private data backup for the corresponding environment (eg: prod, preprod etc.).

 {{#include ../offline/loading_backup.md}}